 Pam Bohling, PT, MHS, OCS

 Pam is a 1988 graduate from Colorado State University with a BS in Human Nutrition.
 In 1990, she completed a BS in Physical Therapy from the University of Colorado Health Sciences Center and went on to earn her advanced Masters degree (MHS) in Orthopedic Physical Therapy from the University of Indianapolis.
 She was board-certified as an Orthopedic Clinical Specialist (OCS) by the American Board of Physical Therapy Specialties in 1997 and taught professional continuing education courses nationally from 2004 to 2008.
-She was a guest lecturer at the 2013 annual conference for the Colorado Foot and Ankle Society.
-The topic of her lecture was “Looking up the Kinetic Chain for causes of Mechanical Foot Pain.”
+She has been a guest speaker twice for the annual conference for the Colorado Foot and Ankle Society.
+The topic of her lecture was “Looking up the Kinetic Chain for causes of Mechanical Foot Pain” in 2013 and “Functional Dry Needling: The Neuroplastic Approach to Treating the Lower Extremity” in 2017.
 She has been trained in numerous manual therapy techniques and uses them extensively.
 She is trained in trigger point dry needling and has been using it successfully in orthopedic patients as well as patients with Multiple Sclerosis.
-Pam was awarded 2012 “Best of the Best in Jefferson County” for Physical Therapists and received the award again in 2015 for the Wheat Ridge community.
+She feels honored to be voted by her patients and colleagues “Best of the Best” as a Physical Therapist in 2012, 2015 and 2016.

 Janessa Devereux, PT, DPT, CFMT